MyNameIsTrez/grug-tests/README.md

 # grug tests

-These is the test suite for [my programming language called grug](https://github.com/MyNameIsTrez/grug/).
+This is the test suite of [my programming language called grug](https://github.com/MyNameIsTrez/grug/).

 ## Running